digitaltwinconsortium/ManufacturingOntologies/README.md

 ### Scope 3 Emissions

 These emissions come from the parts and raw materials used within the product being manufactured and are the hardest to calculate simply due to a lack of data from the worldwide suppliers manufacturer uses today.
 Unfortunaterly, scope 3 emissions make up almost 90% of the emissions in manufacturing.
 However, this is where the AAS can help create a standardized interface and data model to provide and retrieve scope 3 emissions.
-This reference solution does just that by making an AAS available for each manufactured product built by the simulated production line.
+This reference solution does just that by making an AAS available for each manufactured product built by the simulated production line and also reads PCF data from another AAS simulating a manufacturing supply chain.

 ## Installation of Production Line Simulation and Cloud Services